GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

 Following Boëda ([1995](#ref-dibble_levallois:_1995),
 [1994](#ref-boeda_concept_1994), [1993](#ref-boeda_debitage_1993)),
 there are six technological defining criteria defining the Discoid
+method:

-method: (1) the volume of the core is conceived as two oblique asymmetric convex surfaces delimited by an intersection plane; (2) these two surfaces are not hierarchical being possible to alternate the roles of percussion and exploitation surfaces; (3) the peripheral convexity of the debitage surface is managed to control lateral and distal extractions thus allowing for a degree of predetermination; (4) surfaces of the striking planes are oriented in a way that the core edge is perpendicular to the predetermined products; (5) the planes of extraction of the products are secant; (6) the technique employed is the direct percussion with hard hammer.
+1. The volume of the core is conceived as two oblique asymmetric convex surfaces delimited by an intersection plane;
+2. These two surfaces are not hierarchical being possible to alternate the roles of percussion and exploitation surfaces;
+3.  the peripheral convexity of the debitage surface is managed to control lateral and distal extractions thus allowing for a degree of predetermination;
+4. Surfaces of the striking planes are oriented in a way that the core edge is perpendicular to the predetermined products;
+5.  the planes of extraction of the products are secant;
+6.  the technique employed is the direct percussion with hard hammer.

 ## References